rust-lang/blog.rust-lang.org/posts/2024-02-19-2023-Rust-Annual-Survey-2023-results.md

 Of those respondents who shared their main worries for the future of Rust (9,374), the majority were concerned about Rust becoming too complex at 43% — a 5pp increase from 2022.
 42% of respondents were concerned about a low level of Rust usage in the tech industry.
 32% of respondents in 2023 were most concerned about Rust developers and maintainers not being properly supported — a 6pp increase from 2022.

-We saw a notable decrease in respondents who were not at all concerned about the future of Rust.
-18% in 2023 and 34% in 2022.
+We saw a notable decrease in respondents who were not at all concerned about the future of Rust, 18% in 2023 and 30% in 2022.

 Thank you to all participants for your candid feedback which will go a long way toward improving Rust for everyone.